Raise your hand if you could do with some easy tricks for getting better photos?!

 This works simply because of the contrast between sharp and soft - the sharp item simply pulls our eye more in the frame!

 Try using a larger aperture (smaller F number!) to blur out the background and make your subject stand out.
 For a single person or object, try something like F2.8 or F3.2.
 Don't go too low though, as you want to make sure you get everything you want in focus.

-You can grab a FREE background blur and Aperture Priority Cheat Sheet cheat sheet that will help you know which F-stop and ISO numbers to use, and what to watch out for with your Shutter Speed - along with some tips for getting great background blur!
+You can grab a FREE Aperture Priority Cheat Sheet that will help you know which F-stop and ISO numbers to use, and what to watch out for with your Shutter Speed - along with some tips for getting great background blur!
 Print it out and keep it handy when shooting so you can confidently set your camera in Aperture Priority Mode!
 Go here to grab your copy for free!

 #2 Move your subject from the centre of the frame

 Although centre compositions can work at times, most of the time moving your subject to one side of the frame or the other will give your images a more dramatic look, and a more professional feel.
 You can use the rule of thirds, or golden compositions or leading lines, but try to get away from a "static" composition into a more dynamic one.

 Light is the MOST important element of a photo, as the right use of it can lift the most boring of images into something more artistic and beautiful.......or it can go the other way, and make a photo with the best of intentions into a snapshot.
 Ouch.